 Running and maintenance costs for electric vehicles are lower when compared to a conventional motor vehicle as there are less mechanical components requiring servicing.
 In Guernsey, electric and other types of vehicles that do not produce Co2 emissions do not have to pay the emissions duty applied to a conventional motor vehicle upon first registration.

 It is recommended that as part of the process of purchasing a fully electric vehicle, you consider access to charging points at your home.
 It is recommended that you get advice from your vehicle manufacturer regarding installing suitable charging points at your home, some manufacturers provide support for the installation.
-If you have on street parking then you will need to make sure that any charging leads do not present a hazard to other street or footpath users.
+If you have on street parking then you will need to make sure that any charging leads do not present a hazard to other street or footpath users, please refer to the guidlines on the right side of this page.
 Your own electrical engineer or Guernsey Electricity should be able to advise on the suitability of your own vehicle charging requirements.
 Using renewable energy or "Off-Peak" charging times will help reduce running costs even more.

 There are a number of hotels on Guernsey that now have EV charging stations which are available for guests and non guests.
 Here is a link to a national site showing many EV charging points across the UK and Channel Islands, while Plugshare also displays many local establishments that have electric vehicle charging stations.

 For more information on electric cars, vans and motorcycles please contact one of the local vehicle dealers or for information on electric cycles please contact one of the local cycle dealers: